Jackzmc/sourcemod-plugins/README.md

 A sourcemod extenstion of the vscript gamemode (https://steamcommunity.com/sharedfiles/filedetails/?id=2467133506)
 - Player blockers, portals, and props to change and control the maps
+- Optional climbable infected ladders, and heart beat when seeker nearby
 - Some quality of life (winner messages, change seeker mid game, change map time)
 - and a lot more